• Apostolicity: The Ecumenical Question in World Christian Perspective, By John G. Flett

 by Steven J. Keillor

 What do God's judgments have to do with history?
-Using historical events, Steven J. Keillor pursues the thesis that divine judgment can be a fruitful category for historical investigation, and that Christianity is an interpretation of history more than a worldview or philosophy.
+Steven J. Keillor presents the bold thesis that divine judgment can be a fruitful category for historical investigation.
+In fact, he makes the case that Christianity is rightly grasped as an interpretation of history more than a worldview or philosophy.
+Grounding his thesis first on a study of God's judgments in the teaching of both the Old and New ...

 • A Contemporary Anabaptist Theology: Biblical, Historical, Constructive, By Thomas N. Finger